CodingIntel

 Pessary Billing and Coding

 Coding for Pessary Services Primary care practices, gynecology and urology practices often prescribe and provide pessaries.
 A pessary is used to treat pelvic organ prolapse and for urinary incontinence.
-It provides support for the vaginal walls or uterus.
-A physician or non-physician practitioner (NPP) must first see the patient, take a history, examine the patient […]
+It provides support for the vaginal walls, uterus, bladder or rectum.
+A physician or non-physician practitioner (NPP) must first see the patient, take a history, examine […]

 Billing for Multiple Surgical Procedures